artxia/backup/rocket-booster-proxy/README.md

 });
 ```

 Edit the route definition to change the behavior of Reflare.
-For example, the route definition below let Reflare add the `Access-Control-Allow-Origin: *` header to each response from the upstream service.
+For example, the route definition below lets Reflare add the `Access-Control-Allow-Origin: *` header to each response from the upstream service.

 ```ts
 {